kwartler/GSERM_Text_Remote_student/README.md

 ## Environment Setup

-* You *must* install R, R-Studio & Git locally on your laptop or if you have require you can work from a server instance with all software.  (www.rstudio.cloud)[www.rstudio.cloud] is another option but the free tier has significant time limitations.
+* You *must* install R, R-Studio & Git locally on your laptop or if you have the knowledge to set it up, you can work from a server instance with all software.  (www.rstudio.cloud)[www.rstudio.cloud] is another option but the free tier has significant time limitations.
 Part of day 1 will be devoted to ensuring people's instances work correctly.

 - If you encounter any errors during set up don't worry!
 Please request technical help from Prof K.  The `qdap` library is usually the trickiest because it requires Java and `rJava`.
 So if you get any errors, try removing that from the code below and rerunning.
 This will take **a long time**, so if possible please run prior to class, and at a time you don't need your computer ie *at night*.
 We will work to resolve any issues prior to class or during Monday's live session.